sonnt3377/projecteuler/README.md

 Solutions to Project Euler problems.

-I aim to prodive solutions with reasonable runtime performance.
+I aim to provide solutions with reasonable runtime performance.
 They are by no mean the optimal algorithms.